andreburgaud/syscoretools/README.md

 ## Description

-**SysCoreTools** is an attmpt to implement a small subset of the tools as defined in the The Open Group Base Specifications Issue 7, Shell and Utilities, similar to the ''GNU Coreutils'', albeit no so elaborated.
+**SysCoreTools** is an attmpt to implement a small subset of the tools as defined in the *The Open Group Base Specifications Issue 7, Shell and Utilities*, similar to the **GNU Coreutils**, albeit not so elaborated.

 ## Goals